 Kris Tiner is a trumpet artist, composer, and educator active on the West Coast jazz and creative music scene for over 25 years.
 His playing has been described as “extraordinarily inventive” in Signal to Noise Magazine, “perfectly suited to the moment” in DownBeat, and the LA Weekly states that “trumpeter Kris Tiner can turn barbed wire to beauty.”
 Tiner’s compositions explore connections between improvisational music traditions and systemic practices, blending jazz roots with multiple streams of contemporary music.
 His music has been performed on five continents and his 90+ recordings have been enthusiastically reviewed in the international jazz press.
-He has received awards from ASCAP, the American Composers Forum, Chamber Music America, the Kennedy Center, the Kern County Music Educators Association, and the Levan Center for the Humanities.
+He has received awards from ASCAP, the American Composers Forum, Chamber Music America, the Kern County Music Educators Association, and the Levan Center for the Humanities.
 He was a Lucas Artists Fellow in composition at Montalvo Arts Center from 2012-15, where he wrote and recorded music for the solo trumpet album In the Ground and Overhead.
-He is a recipient of the Paul A. Shaghoian Jazz Educator Award from the California Music Educators Association, and he is a 2023 inductee into the CSUB Alumni Hall of Fame.
+In 2023 he was recognized by the California Music Educators Association as the statewide jazz educator of the year.

 Tiner has toured widely with the Empty Cage Quartet, hailed by NPR Music as “a thoroughly modern and multifaceted jazz ensemble that stakes out a singular voice.”
 Their 2008 album Stratostrophic on Portugal’s Clean Feed label was praised as “one of the best things in jazz to emerge in the new millennium” by the UK magazine The Wire.
 He collaborates with guitarist Mike Baggetta in the duo Tin/Bag; their album Bridges was chosen as one of the ten best jazz recordings of 2011 in Time Out New York.
-Tiner is a member of the Cathlene Pineda Quartet, Chris Schlarb’s Psychic Temple, the Industrial Jazz Group, the Los Angeles Trumpet Quartet, the Bakersfield Jazz Orchestra, and the Bakersfield Symphony Orchestra.
-He has performed with Wadada Leo Smith, Vinny Golia, Kraig Grady, Tatsuya Nakatani, Nels Cline, Joe La Barbera, Lukas Ligeti, Jeremiah Lloyd Harmon, Gerry Hemingway, Donald Robinson, Charles Gaines, Angelica Sanchez, Gianni Gebbia, Jeff Kaiser, Lisa Mezzacappa, Phillip Greenlief, Nate Wooley, Lucian Ban, Todd Barton, Jamaaladeen Tacuma, Jeff Parker, Ken Filiano, Taylor Ho Bynum, Sara Schoenbeck, Harris Eisenstadt, Jeff Coffin, and Michael Vlatkovich.
+Tiner is a member of the Cathlene Pineda Quartet, Chris Schlarb’s Psychic Temple, the Industrial Jazz Group, the Bakersfield Jazz Orchestra, and the Bakersfield Symphony Orchestra.
+He has performed with Wadada Leo Smith, Vinny Golia, Tatsuya Nakatani, Kraig Grady, Nels Cline, Joe La Barbera, Lukas Ligeti, Donald Robinson, Charles Gaines, Angelica Sanchez, Gianni Gebbia, Jeff Kaiser, Lisa Mezzacappa, Phillip Greenlief, Nate Wooley, Lucian Ban, Jamaaladeen Tacuma, Jeff Parker, Taylor Ho Bynum, Sara Schoenbeck, Harris Eisenstadt, Jeff Coffin, and Michael Vlatkovich.
 He has been featured at the FONT Festival of New Trumpet Music (NYC), Aperitivo in Concerto (Milan), Clean Feed Festival (NYC), Angel City Jazz Festival (Los Angeles), Is That Jazz?
 Festival (Seattle), Gateshead Jazz Festival (UK), The Outpost Creative Soundspace Festival (Albuquerque), NMASS Festival (Austin), In The Flow Festival (Sacramento), and the Mission Creek Arts Festival (San Francisco).
 In addition to interdisciplinary projects involving dance, spoken word, visual art, film, and animation, he has recorded music for radio, television, and motion picture scores, and his trumpet playing has been heard on MTV, NBC, PBS, and Comedy Central.
 He has had new works commissioned by Hibari Ensemble (Japan), Ensemble Offspring (Australia), Microscore Project (New Zealand), Slumgum, Okiro Large Ensemble, and numerous solo artists.

 Kris Tiner is an endorsing artist for Curry Precision Mouthpieces and Torpedo Bags trumpet cases.